 Screening measures, by definition, are typically brief assessments of a particular skill or ability that is highly predictive of a later outcome.
 Screening measures are designed to quickly differentiate students into one of two groups: 1) those who require intervention and 2) those who do not.
 A screening measure needs to focus on specific skills that are highly correlated with broader measures of reading achievement resulting in a highly accurate sorting of students.
 (IDA, Universal Screening: K-2 Reading Fact Sheet: For a downloadable PDF, click here.)

 In accordance with Maine’s tradition of local control, the Maine Department of Education does not mandate a specific screener.
-We will invite school units to submit an application for reimbursement that includes information from the appropriate vendor demonstrating alignment with the Maine Dyslexia Screening Project Evidence Document which will be posted here soon.
+We will invite school units to submit an application for reimbursement that includes information from the appropriate vendor demonstrating alignment with the Maine Dyslexia Screening Project Evidence Document posted below.

 If an SAU is looking for guidance of screeners that may meet the criteria for reimbursement, there are some states that have done screener reviews based on information submitted but assessment publishers.
 The Massachusetts Department of Elementary and Secondary Education’s Center for Instructional Support has a page dedicated to Early Literacy Screening Assessments that may be helpful.